cramforce/node-asyncEJS/README.md

 You can always use the synchronous features.
 So use it whenever you need a templating solution.

-The asyncronous features come in handy when you
+The asynchronous features come in handy when you

-1. Want to flush the output to the client as early as possible
+1. want to flush the output to the client as early as possible
-2. Need to stream your generated content
+2. need to stream your generated content

 ## Usage